elluisian/ugeeconfig/README.md

 FUNCT_DESKKEYS (410)
 ```

-To edit a default action, for example, the UE16's pen button0's, you can do like this:
+To edit a default action, for example, the one belonging to the button 0 of the UE16's pen, you may use something like this:

 ```
 ./ugeeconfig.sh set ue16.pen.button0.action_default funct_deskkeys
 ```

-Please note that this is not possible on the official configuring program, but the driver itself supports it.
+Please note that the official configuring program does not allow to change the default actions of keys/buttons/etc, but the driver itself supports this.

 #### How to set custom actions

-Custom actions are a bit tricky in comparison to earlier props and are the main reason I developed this program.
+Custom actions are a bit tricky in comparison to previous prop types.
+They are the main reason I developed this program in the first place.\
-First of all, any actionable button has an `action_custom` node prop, each one of these has the following props:
+First of all, any actionable button has an `action_custom` node, each one of these contains the following leaf props:

 - `label`: a simple label;
 - `enabled`: a flag, if this is set, then the custom action is used;
 - `action`: the actual custom action to use;

-Please note that it is possible to properly store a custom action (`action` prop) without actually enabling it or without actually showing any label, in general, you want to set all three props at once, in order to have a complete custom action.
-The separation of these properties was done to add flexibility.
+Please note that, unlike the official configuring program, it is possible to store a custom action (`action` prop) without actually enabling it (`enabled` prop) or without showing any label (`label'` prop).\
+In general, you want to set all these props at once, in order to have a complete and well-defined custom action.\
+The separation of these properties was done for flexibility reasons;

-Custom actions may have one of the following forms:
+Custom actions can have only one of the following forms:

-- `keys(<keystroke>[,<keystroke>]*)` with`<keystroke>` having the form `<keysym>[\+<keysym>]*` (keysyms separated by pluses), basically, a list of keystrokes separated by commas;
+- `keys(<keystroke>[,<keystroke>]*)` with`<keystroke>` being in the format `<keysym>[\+<keysym>]*` (keysyms separated by pluses), basically, a list of keystrokes separated by commas;
-- `mouse(<mouseactid>[\+<mouseactid>]*)` with `<mouseactid>` being a mouse actid (each mouse actid is separated by a plus);
+- `mouse(<mouseactid>[\+<mouseactid>]*)` with `<mouseactid>` being a mouse actid (each one is separated by a plus);
 - `exec(<execpath>)` with `<execpath>` being a path to an executable to be run.
-Please note that command line parameters are not supported, use custom scripts if needed;
+Please note that command-line parameters are not supported, use custom scripts if needed;
 - `funct(<functactid>)` with `<functactid>` being a function actid;
 - `sysop(<sysopactid>)` with `<sysopactid>` being a sysop actid (not all of them work on GNU/Linux);
-- `multim(<multimactid>)` with `<multimactid>` is a multimedia actid (none of them work on GNU/Linux, provided for completeness);
+- `multim(<multimactid>)` with `<multimactid>` is a multimedia actid (none of these work on GNU/Linux, they are supported for completeness);
-- `unset` or `unset()`, a special custom action that allows to completely wipe a previous defined custom action;
+- `unset` or `unset()`, a special custom action that allows to remove a previous defined custom action;
-- `nop` or `nop()`, a special custom action that simply states that no action is performed, not even the default one;
+- `nop` or `nop()`, a special custom action that simply states that no action is performed, not even the default one, this is basically "No function set";

 #### How to set custom actions for wheel action movements

-Wheel movements ("W" tags on the config file) are a totally different beast.
+Wheel movements ("W" tags on the config file) are tough to deal with.\
-In fact, each single "wheel action movement" (that's how I decided to call them, I struggled to find a better name, bear with me), has two possible custom actions: a counterclockwise one and a clockwise one.
-Each action can only be of the "keys" type (keyboard input that is).
+Each single "wheel action movement" (that's how I decided to call them, I struggled to find a better name, bear with me), has two possible custom actions: a counterclockwise one and a clockwise one.\
+Each action can only be of the "keys" type seen above (the one with keystrokes).

-In general, each `"wheel_movement` prop, has the following props:
+Each `"wheel_movement` node contains the following leaf props:

-- `usage`: It determines what action is in use, it uses three keywords:
+- `usage`: It determines which action is in use, its value can be one of the following keywords:
     - "usg\_default" for using the default action;
     - "usg\_nop" for not using actions, that is, no operation is performed;
     - "usg\_custom" for using the custom action;